FAQs

 What to do next

-If you want to stay active, independent, and confident, start with exercise that feels achievable now rather than waiting for the perfect time.
-A sensible program can build momentum quickly and help you avoid the stop-start cycle that often comes from doing too much too soon.
+If you want to stay active, independent and confident, start with exercise that feels achievable now rather than waiting for the perfect time.
+A sensible program can build momentum and help you avoid the stop-start cycle that often comes from doing too much too soon.

-If you would like help choosing the right starting point, a PhysioWorks physiotherapist can assess your needs and guide a program that suits your age, goals, and current fitness.
+If you would like help choosing the right starting point, a PhysioWorks physiotherapist or exercise physiologist can assess your needs and guide a program that suits your age, goals, symptoms and current fitness.

 Balance Products